TWINLADDER

 Modern platforms extract portfolio-level insights, but implementation requires matching tool capabilities to actual use cases.

-The contract analytics market reached approximately $2.1 billion in 2024, with projected growth to $3.4 billion by 2027.
+The contract analytics market reached $2.1 billion in 2024, with projected growth to $6.8 billion by 2027.
 Market consolidation has created distinct vendor tiers, each with specific strengths and ideal customer profiles.

-AI contract tools reduce review time significantly, standardise risk detection, and enable lawyers to focus on strategy rather than routine markup.
-Modern platforms achieve high accuracy for standard elements like dates, parties, and common clauses when properly trained on the relevant document types.
+AI contract tools reduce review time by 75-85%, standardize risk detection, and enable lawyers to focus on strategy rather than routine markup.
+Modern platforms achieve 95-98% accuracy for standard elements like dates, parties, and common clauses when properly trained.

 The question is no longer whether to adopt contract analytics, but which platform matches your specific workflow requirements.